yiisoft/db-sphinx/docs/guide/pt-BR/usage-data-providers.md

 $brandIdFacet = $provider->getFacet('brand_id');
 ```

-> Note: Because pagination offset and limit may exceed Sphinx 'max_matches' bounds, data provider will set 'max_matches'
+> Note: Because pagination offset and limit may exceed Sphinx `max_matches` bounds, data provider will set `max_matches`
   option automatically based on those values.
-However, if [[Query::showMeta]] is set, such adjustment is not performed
+However, if `Query::showMeta` is set, such adjustment is not performed
-  as it will break total count calculation, so you'll have to deal with 'max_matches' bounds on your own.
+  as it will break total count calculation, so you'll have to deal with `max_matches` bounds on your own.